J4ck3LSyN-Gen2/Cruxable/README.md

 5. Check server logs for `[Discord] Bot logged in as ...` on startup.
 If you see `[Discord] discord.js not installed`, install it and restart
 6. **Webhook-only fallback:** If you just want alerts without slash commands, set `DISCORD_WEBHOOK_URL` instead of the bot token.
 No `discord.js` needed.

----

-## Contributing

-Found a bug?
-Want to add a 32nd source?
-PRs welcome.
-Each source is a standalone module in `apis/sources/` — just export a `briefing()` function that returns structured data and add it to the orchestrator in `apis/briefing.mjs`.

-If you find this useful, a star helps others find it too.

-For contribution guidelines, review expectations, and source-add rules, see `CONTRIBUTING.md`.
-For security reports, see `SECURITY.md`.

----

-## License

-AGPL-3.0